Laurae2/R_Installation/README.md

 | --- | --- | --- |
 | SUSE 12 | :heavy_check_mark: Pass!
 (Not public) | :100: R 3.5.0 |

+The custom parts to change for your own use case are found by searching `# Change this`.

 ## Windows Subsystem for Linux (WSL)

 <details><summary>:information_desk_person: CLICK THE ARROW TO REVEAL Windows Subsystem for Linux (WSL) steps</summary>